moirahartigan/lets-cook-it/README.md

 # Database

 Two relational databases were used to create this site - during production SQLite was used and then Postgres was used for the deployed Heroku version.
-Cloudinary is used to for all images both by the superuser and a standard user for all images uploaded to the website.
+Cloudinary is used for all images both by the superuser and a standard user for all images uploaded to the website.
 <br>
 The database contains three custom models - categories recipes and comments.
-The built in Django user model was utilized and each model liked to this.
+The built in Django user model was utilized and each model linked to this.
 Each registered user is assigned a user id.
 They can add recipes which will be linked to their id, and each recipe has an auto generated slug field (this is derived from the recipe's title).
-The recipe can be edited and deleted by the person who added it only.
+The recipe can be edited and deleted by the person who added it or by admin.

 Below is the chart of the custom data model used.